tizkovatereza/Llama-3.1/README.md

 I tested two options to run code with Llama 3.1.

 ### 1. The built-in function calling.
 This approach is native for Llama 3.1 and easy to implement.
 It is recommended to pick 70B or 405B if you want to have a full conversation with function calling.
 The function calling means that you are allowed to add “tools” that the LLM can decide to call.
-It uses tool definitions via JSON schemas.

-The tools usually have a format like this:
+The tools use tool definitions via JSON schemas, usually looking like this:

 ```js
 const tools: Array<Tool> = [